alexandreprl/amak/README.md

 The scheduling of agents is loaded automatically when you create an instance of your multi-agent system.

+Amak is packaged with other useful libraries (lx-plot, avt, ...).
+Also, if you need to draw something easily, have a look at the abstract class DynamicUI.

 # Quick start (with eclipse)#

 In this quick start example, we will do the first steps aiming at creating an adaptive multi-agent system to solve the [philosopher's dinner problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).